jenniesun/biostats-blog/index.md

 ## Homework Project 1 - Math is Fun

 Solve 3 problems from the Euler Project using Python.
 Of the 3 problems, one must have been solved by fewer than 25,000 people, 1 fewer than 100,000 people and one fewer than 500,000 people.
-If you want to challenge yourself, choose all 3 problems from the category solved by fewer than 25,000 people.
-Write a function for each problem, and use nuympy-styple docstrings to annotate each function.
-Write a blog describing your solutions and how you approached each problem.
+Write a function for each problem, and use numpy-stple docstrings to annotate each function.
+Below describes my solutions and how I approached each problem.

 ### Euler Project Problem 4 - Largest palindrome product